John Prescott: 'Prescott punch'

+This incident earned Prescott the nickname "Two Jabs", a reference to his existing nickname, "Two Jags".

 Council tax

 In 2003, Prescott gave up a home that he had rented from the RMT Union in Clapham; he had left the union in June 2002.
 Prescott paid £220 a month for the property – a fifth of its market value.
 Though he had not declared the flat in the register of members' interests, he was subsequently exonerated by MPs who overruled Elizabeth Filkin, the Parliamentary Commissioner for Standards.
 On 12 January 2006, Prescott apologised after it was revealed that the council tax for the government flat he occupied at Admiralty House was paid from public money, rather than his private income.
 He repaid the amount, which came to £3,830.52 over nearly nine years.

-Sexual infidelities
+Sexual infidelity

-Prescott has come under fire for additional controversies over sexual infidelities.
+Prescott came under fire for additional controversies over sexual infidelity.
 On 26 April 2006, he admitted to having had an affair with his diary secretary, Tracey Temple, between 2002 and 2004.
-This two-year affair is said to have commenced after an office party and, in part, took place during meetings at Prescott's grace-and-favour flat in Whitehall.
+This two-year affair was said to have commenced after an office party and, in part, took place during meetings at Prescott's grace-and-favour flat in Whitehall.
 Conservative MP Andrew Robathan tabled questions in the House of Commons over Prescott's reported entertainment of Temple at Dorneywood, his official residence, which raised questions over the possible misuse of public finances.